itsdk109/college-management-system/README.md

 # College Management System

+The College Management System is a desktop-based application developed using Visual Basic 6.0 and MS Access as the backend database.
+It is designed to manage and automate all the key functionalities of an educational institution, including admissions, fee management, result tracking, employee management, salary processing, library management, and report generation.

 A comprehensive College Management System developed in **Visual Basic 6.0** with **MS Access** as the backend.

 ---